floybix/floybix.github.io/_drafts/attempting-nab.md

 hour.
 Instead I used Marcus Lewis' sampled linear encoders for both - mainly for aesthetic reasons.
 Also I didn't have an implementation of RDSE.
 So I didn't test the impact of this decision.
-But just look at the encoding they produce - how can this not be good?
+But just look at the beautiful encoding they produce - how can this not be good?